wijerasa/MCBL/mcbl-gbs.rst

 Files You Need to Have
 ----------------

-Following files need to be created before you start the pipeline:
+Following files need to be created or present before you start the pipeline:

 1. Sequencing data files (.fastq or .fastq.gz)